plippe/blog/_posts/2018-11-01-taming-cats-validation.md

     .flatMap(validatePhoneNumberCountry(_, "IE"))
 ```

 An empty `validIrishLandLinePhoneNumber` wouldn’t inform the user of the issue.
-Is the number valid ?
-Is it a land line number ?
-Or, is it an Irish number ?
+Is the number valid?
+Is it a land line number?
+Or, is it an Irish number?

 `Either` offers a more flexible alternative.
 With a `Left`, and a `Right`, it can hold an explanation for the failed process.